✈ Free worldwide shipping on all orders

 7. Comfort and Functionality Factors

-Beyond aesthetics, the fit of your pea coat significantly impacts its practical performance in real-world conditions.
+Beyond aesthetics, the functional differences between classic and slim fit pea coats significantly impact their practical performance in real-world conditions.

 Movement and Mobility